 Dear Prospective Student,

-Why should a prospective student choose Belhaven University, formerly Belhaven College?
+Why should a prospective student choose Belhaven University?
 This is a critical question that deserves much more than a feel-good answer.

 There are about 4,000 colleges and universities in the country.
 Among that group, 900 define themselves "religiously affiliated" in some way.
 But only 104 of all these schools are intentionally "Christ-centered" institutions where our Christian faith is a guiding factor in the school.
 So which school is the right one to invest your future?